bballboy8/bungalow-be/README.md

    ```bash
    python --version
    ```
-   - It should output 3.12 or higher
+   - It should output 3.12

 2. **PyCharm Installed**:
    - Download and install **PyCharm** from [JetBrains](https://www.jetbrains.com/pycharm/download/).